Corpus-level and Concept-based Explanations for Interpretable Document Classification

-\textbf{2) Dropout of aggregation-attention weights}: In the aggregation-attention layer, it is possible that $\alpha^\text{agg}_k\approx1$ for some $k$, and other attention weights tend to be $0$.
+where $\|\cdot\|_F$ represents the Frobenius norm of a matrix.
+Hence, the overall loss function is expressed as $\mathcal{L}=\mathcal{L}_\theta+\mathcal{L}_\text{div}$.\\ \textbf{2) Dropout of aggregation-attention weights}: In the aggregation-attention layer, it is possible that $\alpha^\text{agg}_k\approx1$ for some $k$, and other attention weights tend to be $0$.
 To alleviate this problem, we apply dropout with a small dropout rate to aggregation-attention weights $(\alpha^\text{agg}_1, \alpha^\text{agg}_2,...,\alpha^\text{agg}_K)$, namely attention weights dropout.
 It should be noted that large dropout rate has negative impact to the explanation, since it discourages the diversity of concepts.
 More specifically, the model will try to capture keywords in the dropped abstraction-attention units by the other units.